mukhtar-github/react-advanced/README.md

 ### useReducer - Add Item

 Once we've refactor to basic use reducer setup.
-Now let's see how the dispatch works
+Now let's see how the dispatch works, how the reducer works, and what is action.
+In order to efect anything in our state, we'll need to dispatch them.

 ### useContext Corresponding Projects